Quasi-convergence of stability conditions: Introduction

-The archetypal example of an SOD comes from \cite{Beilinson1978}, which shows that $\DCoh(\bP^n)$ can be semiorthogonally decomposed into the categories generated by $\cO(k)$ for $k=0,\ldots,n$, each of which is equivalent to $\DCoh(\pt)$.
+The archetypal example of a semiorthogonal decomposition comes from \cite{Beilinson1978}, which shows that $\DCoh(\bP^n)$ can be semi\-orthogonally decomposed into the categories generated by $\cO(k)$ for $k=0,\ldots,n$, each of which is equivalent to $\DCoh(\pt)$.

-In recent years it has become clear that the structure of SODs is more intricate than first expected.
-The Jordan-H\"{o}lder Property for SODs (as posed in, e.g., \cite{Kawamata2008derived}) fails even for fairly tame varieties \cite{BGvBSJH}.
-Furthermore, contrary to initial expectations, there are now numerous examples where $\DCoh(X)$ contains a \emph{phantom subcategory}; i.e., a piece of an SOD $\cA \subset \DCoh(X)$ with $K_0(\cA) = 0$ \cite{BGvBKSPhantom} \cite{GorchOrlov} \cite{KrahPhantom}.
-In \cite{NMMP}, it is proposed that a potential way to rule out these phenomena is to instead consider \emph{polarizable} SODs, i.e., decompositions $\DCoh(X) = \langle \cA_1,\ldots, \cA_n\rangle$ such that each $\cA_i$ admits a Bridgeland stability condition \cite{Br07} \cite{Bayer_short}.
+In recent years it has become clear that the structure of semiorthogonal decompositions is more intricate than first expected.
+The Jordan--H\"{o}lder Property for semiorthogonal decompositions (as posed in, e.g., \cite{Kawamata2008derived}) fails even for fairly tame varieties \cite{BGvBSJH}.
+Furthermore, contrary to initial expectations, there are now numerous examples where $\DCoh(X)$ contains a \emph{phantom subcategory}; i.e., a component of a semiorthogonal decomposition $\cA \subset \DCoh(X)$ with $K_0(\cA) = 0$ \cites{BGvBKSPhantom,GorchOrlov,KrahPhantom}.
+In \cite{NMMP}, it is proposed that a potential way to rule out these phenomena is to instead consider \emph{polarizable} semiorthogonal decompositions, i.e., decompositions $\DCoh(X) = \langle \cA_1,\ldots, \cA_n\rangle$ such that each $\cA_i$ admits a Bridgeland stability condition \cites{Br07, Bayer_short}.

-The objective of this work is to provide a general mechanism for identifying polarizable SODs of $\cC$ using the manifold of Bridgeland stability conditions, $\Stab_\Lambda(\cC)$.
-We introduce \emph{quasi-convergent paths} in $\Stab_\Lambda(\cC)$ (\Cref{D:exit_sequence}) which are paths $\sigma_\bullet:[0,\infty) \to \Stab_\Lambda(\cC)$ satisfying two conditions: \begin{enumerate} \item All nonzero objects of $\cC$ have \emph{limit} Harder-Narasimhan (HN) filtrations with subquotient objects in a class of \emph{limit semistable} objects, $\lss_{\sigma_\bullet} \subset \cC$; and \\\\
+The objective of this work is to provide a general mechanism for identifying polarizable semi\-orthogonal decompositions of $\cC$ using the manifold of Bridgeland stability conditions, $\Stab_\Lambda(\cC)$.
+We introduce \emph{quasi-convergent paths} in $\Stab_\Lambda(\cC)$ (\Cref{D:exit_sequence}) which are paths $\sigma_\bullet:[0,\infty) \to \Stab_\Lambda(\cC)$ satisfying two conditions: \begin{enumerate} \item All nonzero objects of $\cC$ have \emph{limit} Harder--Narasimhan (HN) filtrations with sub\-quotient objects in a class of \emph{limit semistable} objects, $\lss_{\sigma_\bullet} \subset \cC$; and \item For any pair of limit semistable objects $E,F$, the difference in the log of their central charges $\logZ_t(F) - \logZ_t(E)$ either converges as $t\to\infty$ or diverges along a well-defined ray $\bR_{>0}\cdot e^{i\theta}\subset \bC$. \end{enumerate}